-Term Definition Abbreviation Strategic Environmental Assessment al Strategic environmental assessment is a system of incorporating environmental considerations, where there is likely to be significant effect, into policies, plans, programmes and strategies.
+Term Definition Abbreviation Strategic Environmental Assessment Strategic environmental assessment is a system of incorporating environmental considerations, where there is likely to be significant effect, into policies, plans, programmes and strategies.
 It is sometimes referred to as strategic environmental impact assessment.
-The specific term strategic environmental assessment relates to European Union policy (European Union Directive on Environmental Impact Assessments (85/337/EEC) Strategic Flood Risk assessment Assessments that provide an overview of flood risk from all sources within the Borough.
+The specific term strategic environmental assessment relates to European Union policy (European Union Directive on Environmental Impact Assessments (85/337/EEC) SEA Strategic Flood Risk assessment Assessments that provide an overview of flood risk from all sources within the Borough.
 This provides the Council, developers and other interested parties with general guidance on flood risk and issues associated with flooding.
 SFRA Strategic Gaps The land, often agricultural, separating villages from urban areas or separating one urban area from another i.e Hartlepool from Stockton on Tees.
 Strategic gaps have no defined minimum or maximum but they should be of an acceptable size to ensure that the urban area does not encroach on the rural area and that villages remain villages and that different Boroughs remain separate.
-Strategic Housing Market Assessment Strategic highways/ Strategic highway Network Sustainable Communities Subsidy y A form of financial assistance paid to a business or economic sector.
+Strategic Housing Market Assessment Strategic highways/ Strategic highway Network The A19 forms the Strategic Highway Network within the borough and is managed by the Highway Agency.
+SRN Sustainable Communities A sustainable community is one in which most of the services and facilities people need, including schools and shops, are easy to get to, preferably without the need to use a car.
+Subsidy A form of financial assistance paid to a business or economic sector.
 Supplementary Note Information which supports the development plan.
-Supplementary Planning DocumentA local development document providing further detail of policies in development plan documents or of saved Local Plan policies.
-SPD Sustainability Appraisal Sustainability Statements Outlines the elements of the scheme that address sustainable development issues including the positive environmental, social and economic implications.
+Supplementary Planning Document A local development document providing further detail of policies in development plan documents or of saved Local Plan policies.
+SPD Sustainability Appraisal Identifies and evaluates social, environmental and economic effects of strategies and policies in an LDF document from the outset of the preparation process.
+It incorporates the requirements of the Strategic Environmental Assessment (SEA) Directive.
+SA Sustainability Statements Outlines the elements of the scheme that address sustainable development issues including the positive environmental, social and economic implications.